ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 # Preserving custom content

-In the {@link framework/guides/deep-dive/conversion-extending-output previous guide} we focused on post–processing of the editor data output.
-In this one, we will also extend the editor model so custom data can be loaded into it ({@link framework/guides/architecture/editing-engine#data-pipeline "upcasted"}).
-This will allow you not only to "correct" the editor output but, for instance, losslessly load data unsupported by editor features.
+The {@link framework/guides/deep-dive/conversion-extending-output previous guide} focused on post–processing of the CKEditor 5 data output.
+In this one, you will also extend the editor model so custom data can be loaded into it ({@link framework/guides/architecture/editing-engine#data-pipeline "upcasted"}).
+This will allow you not only to "correct" the editor output but, for instance, losslessly load data unsupported by the CKEditor 5 features.

 Eventually, this knowledge will allow you to create your custom features on top of the core features of CKEditor 5.